 Illinois College cooperates with the University of Illinois College of Engineering, Southern Illinois University Edwardsville College of Engineering, and Washington University School of Engineering in dual degree programs in engineering.
 During the three years at Illinois College, students follow the typical program for science students and complete the specified courses required for a degree.
 Students seeking a career in engineering are advised to concentrate in Mathematics and Physics.
 Engineering universities will have minimum GPA and course requirements, for both general education and science courses, for entry to their individual programs.
 During the two years at one of the universities, students complete studies in a specified field of engineering.
 Upon completion of the program, students qualify for degrees from both institutions.
-See Engineering.
+For Illinois College's Engineering program, see Mechanical Engineering.